 It’s also VERY important that you don’t discriminate, in terms of your security deposit.
 Make sure you have the same policy for all tenants.

 By law, the security deposit must be deposited into a specific account and not an account with personal or business funds.
 Each year that this account yields interest the landlord must show interest made and pay that back to the tenant.
 If they cannot show interest amounts then it gets paid as 5% of the amount saved in the account.To understand the exact verbiage in the law, here is an excerpt from the Massachusetts security deposit statute below:

 “A residential real property lessor who holds a security deposit pursuant to this section for a period of a year or longer from the term commencement of the tenancy will, starting with the first day of the tenancy, make payment of interest at the rate of 5% per year, or other such lesser amount of interest as has been attained from the bank where the deposit’s been held payable to the tenant at the end of each year of the tenancy.
 Such interest will be paid over to the tenant every year as given in this clause, provided, however, that in a situation that the tenancy’s terminated prior to the anniversary date of the tenancy, the tenant will get all accrued interest within 30 days of such termination…”To read the full statute, click here: https://malegislature.gov/Laws/GeneralLaws/PartII/TitleI/Chapter186/Section15B

 The security deposit can be used to pay for unpaid rent or damages by the tenant.
 These damages include holes in walls and broken appliances.
 The security deposit can NOT be used to pay for normal wear and tear on a property.

 Returning the Security Deposit

-The landlord or property manager must return the deposit or give the tenants written notice of claimed damages within the time allowed by each state.
+The property manager or landlord must give the deposit back or hand in a written notice of claimed damages to the tenants within the time allowed by each state.